ReelTalkers/reel-algorithm/README.md

 Return JSON:

-Returns a list of "num_recs" recommendations ordered by score.
+Returns a list of "quantity" recommendations ordered by score.

 ```
 [